 Without much of the usual stimulation that school and ‘normal’ life provides – colourful classrooms, group discussions, playtime – it would be easy to assume that the children’s entries this year may have been creatively stifled.

-We found quite the opposite to be true.
+As a healthcare marketing agency, we found quite the opposite to be true.
 The entries we received were not only fabulously creative, but often objectively brilliant, even through the eyes of an adult.
 One entry was even built in Lego to help illustrate the idea.

 On top of this, many entries were clearly inspired by important discourse – from physical health and mental health, to the environment – being had across the globe.